-Luckily for the consumer, there are many products available to choose from with different underwriting rules and price points.
+Luckily for the consumer, many products are available to choose from with different underwriting rules and price points.
 No matter which type of product you choose, having a plan to address the future costs and burdens associated with aging and health issues is essential.

-Your Health Insurance Won't Pay for Most Long-Term Care Servcies
+Your Health Insurance Won't Pay for Most Long-Term Care Services

-Since health insurance, including Medicareand Medicaresupplements, will not pay for any long-term custodial care, a majority of these costs get paid from our savings.
+Since health insurance, including Medicareand Medicaresupplements, will not pay for any long-term custodial care, most of these costs get paid from our savings.

 Custodial care is what most of us will need as we face aging and health issues.
 Custodial care includes help with everyday living activities and dementia care and supervision.